-Financial instruments that potentially subject the Company to concentration of credit risks consist primarily of cash and cash equivalents, restricted cash and accounts receivable, the balances of which are stated on the consolidated balance sheets which represent the Company’s maximum exposure.
-The Company places its cash and cash equivalents and restricted cash in good credit quality financial institutions in Hong Kong and China.
+Financial instruments that potentially subject the Company to concentration of credit risks consist primarily of cash and cash equivalents, restricted cash, short-term investment, notes receivable, accounts receivable and other receivables, the balances of which are stated on the consolidated balance sheets which represent the Company’s maximum exposure.
+The Company places its cash and cash equivalents, restricted cash, and short-term investment in good credit quality financial institutions in Hong Kong and China.
 Concentration of credit risks with respect to accounts receivables is linked to the concentration of revenue.
 To manage credit risk, the Company performs ongoing credit evaluations of customers’ financial condition.

 Interest Rate Risks